burke86/burke86.github.io/resources.md

 [About Me](/about.md) | [Research](/research.md) | [Outreach](/outreach.md) | [Talks](/talks.md) | [__Resources__](/resources.md)

+This is a concise collection of texts, webpages, and lectures that I've found useful in my research or career.

 ## Scientific writing

 - [The Craft of Writing Effectively (Larry McEnerney)](https://youtu.be/vtIzMaLkCaM?si=3DAR2xzGL5K0vS4i)